WHAT NEXT FROM THE FED?

 The 2023 RMD must be taken based on the life expectancy tables.
 For those of you who have an inherited IRA subject to this new rule, we will work with you and your tax professional to determine how these new rules affect you and the proper amount required to be taken annually.

 WHAT CHINA’S PROTESTS MEAN FOR INVESTORS

 A deadly apartment fire in western China (link) sparked protests across the country as COVID restrictions were blamed for delaying rescue efforts.
-Arguably, the largest of act of defiance against the communist regime since the 1989 Tiananmen Square massacre, the protests mark a potential turning point in China’s harsh, ongoing COVID lockdowns.
-Markets have reacted negatively to the news as well as the fear of the unknown.
-Investors are inherently risk averse and afraid of uncertainty.
+Arguably, the largest act of defiance against the communist regime since the 1989 Tiananmen Square massacre, the protests mark a potential turning point in China’s harsh, ongoing COVID lockdowns.
+Markets have reacted negatively to the news and the fear of the unknown.
+Investors are inherently risk-averse and afraid of uncertainty.

 SIX YEAR-END TAX PLANNING IDEAS

 You still have time in 2022 to reduce your tax bill and make April 15th a little less painful.
 Here are six ideas for you to consider over the next 31 days: